LeeAnnEditor/o365hq/services/Additional Spam and Phishing Protection.md

 ### Client responsibilities

-1. Coordinate Client resources and staff schedules
+1. Coordinate client resources and staff schedules
 2. Provide a dedicated point of contact responsible for working with IT Partner
 3. Coordinate any outside vendor resources and schedules
 4. Perform changes to internal and external DNS, as required
-5. Configure all network equipment such as load balancers, routers, firewalls, and switches
+5. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 6. Review and approve engagement deliverables in a timely manner